-Crime scene investigation training programs at the certificate and associate's degree levels are offered through community colleges, and normally take about a year for a certificate and two years for an associate's degree.
-At the bachelor's degree level, crime scene investigation is normally a specialization within a major such as criminal or forensic science.
+Crime scene investigation training programs at the certificate and associate's degree levels are offered through community colleges and normally take about a year for a certificate and two years for an associate's degree.
+At the four-year bachelor's degree level, crime scene investigation is normally a specialization within a major such as criminal or forensic science.

 Crime Scene Investigation Certificate